oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   - The URL SHALL also be added to the security.txt, if used.
 - At the begin of the transition period, a `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/provider-metadata.json`.
   - The content of the resource SHALL be equal to the resource accessible at `/.well-known/csaf/v2.0/provider-metadata.json`.
-  - For file-based distribution servers, this MAY for example be achieved by a symlink.
+  - For file-based distribution servers, this MAY be achieved by using a symlink.
+- Sometime before the roll-over-date, all existing CSAF 2.0 documents SHOULD be converted to CSAF 2.1.
-- After the transition period has ended, the contents of the `provider-metadata.json` at `/.well-known/csaf/provider-metadata.json` SHALL be replaced with the contents of the resource available at `/.well-known/csaf/v2.1/provider-metadata.json`.
+- A the roll-over-date, the contents of the `provider-metadata.json` at `/.well-known/csaf/provider-metadata.json` SHALL be replaced with the contents of the resource available at `/.well-known/csaf/v2.1/provider-metadata.json`.
-  - The canonical URL SHALL be set to the URL corresponding to `/.well-known/csaf/provider-metadata.json`.
+- At the end of the transition period, it is RECOMMENDED to archive the remaining CSAF 2.0 documents, for example at `.well-known/csaf/archive/v2.0.tar.bz2`